 Coaching for Psychological Flexibility

-Psychological training for professional coaches with Dr. Aprilia West, PsyD, MT, PCC
+Training for professional coaches with Aprilia West, PsyD, MT, PCC

 WHY psychological flexibility?

-For many years the field of psychology has been guided by a seemingly logical assumption: if someone feels bad, the goal should be to help them feel better by reducing or eliminating those negative feelings.
-This approach treated emotional distress like a fire that needs to be extinguished.
+For years the field of psychology has been guided by a seemingly logical assumption: if someone feels bad, the goal should be to help them feel better by reducing or eliminating discomfort.
+As a result, researchers, psychotherapists, coaching and other professionals have focused on developing techniques to help clients avoid, minimize, change or get rid of unwanted feelings.

-But what gets missed is that our wellbeing and performance don't actually depend on feeling good all the time.
+What too often gets missed is the good news that our wellbeing and performance don't depend on feeling good.

 AN EVIDENCE-BASED APPROACH